Anthrobotics/anthro-docs/docs/getting started/tasks.md

 - Wire DC power buses inside humanoid robots

-- Design a tethered tail charge cable alongside the aesthetics and electronics team
+- Design a tethered tail charge cable

 - Design and build a charging dock for hot-swappable batteries

-- Design and build a hot-swap battery tray with the electronics team
+- Design and build a hot-swap battery tray

 ### Motor & Drive System Techs

 **What you'll be doing:**

-- Design, build, and test synthetic muscles with the hardware and aesthetics teams.
+- Design, build, and test synthetic muscles

 - Source equipment for producing brushless DC motors